microsoft/TypeScript-Website/packages/handbook-v1/en/Utility Types.md

 Extracts the type of the [this](/docs/handbook/functions.html#this-parameters) parameter of a function type, or [unknown](/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) if the function type has no `this` parameter.

-Note: This type only works correctly if `--strictFunctionTypes` is enabled.
-See [#32964](https://github.com/microsoft/TypeScript/issues/32964).

 ##### Example

 ```ts